 Personal relationships

-Business moves slowly in Bahrain, and any attempt to rush it is considered improper.
-Similar to most Arab countries, business culture in Bahrain is based on personal relationships.
 A letter of introduction from a mutual acquaintance is a great way to facilitate meetings, as Bahrainis generally prefer doing business with people they know.
 It follows that initial meetings focus on building a relationship rather than hammering out details.

 Business attire

 Business attire in Bahrain is strictly formal.
 No matter how hot the weather, a suit and tie are mandatory.
-Women should dress modestly, keeping arms and legs covered at all times and wear closed-toed shoes.
+Women should dress modestly, keeping their arms and legs covered at all times and wearing closed-toed shoes.
 Local businessmen may wear Western attire or a thobe, a flowing robe seen at nearly every type of occasion.

 Communication

+It’s important to use formal titles when addressing local businesspeople.
 Business language tends to be indirect, and care is taken to save face and avoid disappointing others with flat refusals.
 It is considered impolite to fast-track discussions or openly contradict another person.

 Dos and don’ts of business in Bahrain